Laggg/7wd-bot/README.md

 we use Monte Carlo Tree Search (MCTS) with Behavior Cloning (BC) finishers.

 For building tree search graph we use [7wd-engine](https://github.com/dfomin/7wd-engine) which was created by [@dfomin](https://github.com/dfomin).

 For training game finisher we use ~8000 games of real players.

+"Game finisher" is a policy model, which can choose action in some game state. 'action = Model(state)'
 ![](demo/7wd_2.png)

 ## Requirements